Icar05/DiagramView/README.md

 ![alt text](https://github.com/Icar05/DiagramView/blob/master/diagramView.gif)

 If you want to use this view, you have to create class, which will inherit DiagramDataHolder, or you can simple use SimpleHolder().
-Each step in graphic - is DataModel.
-DataModel has 2
-fields: value and step.
-Both shouldn't be < 1.
+Each step in graphic - is integer, which  shouldn't be < 1.

 Simple usage looks like next: